-In an effort to understand the water-level fluctuations that have been observed in the Malad area wells, water levels from the seven IDWR-measured wells have been graphed with precipitation.
+In an effort to understand the water-level fluctuations that have been observed in the Malad area wells, water levels from the seven IDWR-measured wells have been graphed with precipitation (Figure 10).

 Precipitation data from PRISM have been used to estimate precipitation in the Malad Basin.
-Because the natural variation in annual precipitation tends to obscure the long-term precipitation signature, precipitation has been smoothed using a 5-year averaging window.
-Although there is a lag of approximately four years, it appears via visual inspection that water levels in the Malad Basin tend to follow changes in precipitation.
-More specifically, it appears that water-level declines correspond to extended periods of below average precipitation (1943-2103 average).
-Water-level increases that occurred from the 1970's to 1980's corresponds to a period of above average precipitation.
-Shorter periods of of above average precipitation, or periods with precipitation that is marginally above average, result in generally stable water-level trends (Figure 10).
+Because the natural variation in annual precipitation tends to obscure the long-term precipitation signature, precipitation has been smoothed using a 3-year averaging window.
+It appears via visual inspection that water levels in the Malad Basin tend to follow changes in precipitation; however, water-level changes lag behind precipitation changes in several wells.
+More specifically, it appears that water-level declines correspond to extended periods of below average precipitation (1943-2018 average).
+Water-level increases that occurred from the 1970's to 1980's correspond to a period of above average precipitation.
+Shorter periods of of above average precipitation, or periods with precipitation that is marginally above average, result in generally stable water-levels (Figure 10).

-Trends in precipitation were calculated for the most recent 10 and 20-year periods-of-record using the Mann-Kendall test for trend.
-Both the periods exhibit declining trends in precipitation (Table 9).
+Trends in precipitation were calculated for the most recent 10- and 20-year periods-of-record using the Mann-Kendall test for trend.
+Both periods exhibit declining trends in precipitation (Table 9).
 Despite the long period-of record, the high degree of inter-annual variability over the results in calculated trends that are not significant.

-Trend Period Trend (ft/yr) p-value Significance Recent 20 Years -18,268,440 0.5813 Not Significant Recent 10 Years -17,887,186 0.1074 Not Significant
+Trend Period Trend (ft/yr) p-value Significance Recent 20 Years -10,279,000 0.26 Not Significant Recent 10 Years -2,482,100 0.86 Not Significant